Written on: 1 December 2022

 As your organisation grows and your annual wage bill hits the £3m threshold, you will begin making Apprenticeship Levy contributions.
 In this blog, we’ll take you through everything a new levy-paying organisation needs to know.
-We’ll cover how to calculate and access your levy funds, what levy funds can be used for, and how to maximise the opportunity and strengthen your return on investment with apprenticeships.
+We’ll cover how to calculate and access your levy funds, what levy funds can be used for, and how to maximise the opportunity.

-The Apprenticeship Levy came into effect in 2017 as a way to encourage large employers to nurture their skilled workers, invest in new talent, and bridge emerging skills gaps.
-Your levy contributions grow into a ringfenced training fund, which can then be spent on apprenticeship training at all levels of your business.
+The Apprenticeship Levy came into effect in 2017 as a way to encourage large employers to nurture their skilled workers, invest in new talent, and bridge the anticipated skills gap.
+Your Levy contributions are collected into a ring-fenced training fund, which can then only be spent on apprenticeship training within all levels of your business.

-In April 2021, Government figures revealed that 57.4% of apprenticeship starts in 19/20 came from levy-paying organisations, and many employers have chosen to embrace the fund as a means to bring in new talent and provide additional training for their staff.
+In April 2021, Government figures revealed that 57.4% of apprenticeship starts in 19/20 came from Levy-paying organisations.
+Employers have decided to embrace the fund as a means to bring in new talent and provide additional training for their staff.

-Shortly after the introduction of the apprenticeship levy Sophie Gray, Aviva’s UK Apprenticeship Lead, gave Baltic Apprenticeships an insight into the effect of the levy on their training strategy:
+Shortly after the introduction of the Apprenticeship Levy Sophie Gray, Aviva’s UK Apprenticeship Lead, gave Baltic Apprenticeships an insight into the effects of the government scheme on their training strategy:

-The apprenticeship levy is payable monthly to HMRC and charged at a rate of 0.5% of your pay bill if you exceed an annual pay bill of £3m a year.
-The levy also applies if you are connected to other companies or charities for Employment Allowance and have a combined wage bill of £3 million.
-In addition to the money you’ve paid into the levy, you’ll also receive a 10% government top up to spend on apprenticeships.
+The Levy also applies if you are connected to other companies or charities for Employment Allowance and have a combined wage bill of £3m.
+In addition to the money you’ve invested in the Levy, you’ll also receive a 10% government top up to spend on apprenticeships.

-You can use our handy levy calculator to work out the amount your organisation will pay each month.
-You’ll need to have a rough idea of your annual salary costs and percentage of staff that live in England.
+You can use our handy Levy calculator to work out the amount your organisation will pay each month.
+You’ll need to have a rough idea of your annual salary costs and percentage of your staff that live in England.

 Once you have the figures sorted, you can begin to plan how you’ll spend your Apprenticeship Levy.